antonGritsenko/Docs/aspnet/conceptual-overview/aspnet.rst

 Web root
 --------

 The web root of your app is the root location in your project from which HTTP requests are handled (for example handling of static file requests).
-The web root of an ASP.NET Core app is configured using the ``webroot`` property in the *project.json* file.
 When using the static files middleware only files from the web root folder are accessible; the other files in the content root **cannot** be accessed remotely.
 The default web root path is `<content root>/wwwroot`, but you can specify a different location using the `WebHostBuilder`.

 Configuration
 -------------